Master of Fine Arts

 Gresham Lochner, Owner and Executive Producer of Locktix Visual Effects in Los Angeles, visited DPA to talk to the students and give a talk about jobs in the VFX industry. [more]

-Congratulations to DPA Alum Justin Kern for his work as Technical Director in VFX on the movie "Big Hero 6" which won the Academy Award for Best Animated Feature Film at 2015 Oscars.
+Congratulations to DPA Alum Justin Kern for his work as Technical Director in VFX on the movie "Big Hero 6" which won the Academy Award for Best Animated Feature Film at the 2015 Oscars.